realcoloride/OpenVoiceSharp/README.md

 I believe that voice chat, proximity or not is an essential functionality for game immersion or multiplayer, or discussion.
 Though, when searching for a friendly open source/free alternative other than Steam's Voice API or Epic Online Services's Voice API, I could not find any, and to make matters worse, it was extremely difficult to get information around how voice chat/audio streaming essentially worked under the hood, which can make difficult for people to make their own voice chat implementation.

 Most alternatives are paid (Vivox, Photon Voice, Dissonance etc...) & are mostly compatible for Unity, which can cause an issue for developers using their own game engine, app stack, or game engines like the Godot Engine.

-I also believe that implementation for such things should be easy to use and implement.
+So upon learning how to make VoIP myself, I decided to share the knowledge into this library to make sure no one has to ever struggle with VoIP again, because I also believe that implementation for such things should be easy to use and implement.

 ## Features